Thinkwise/docs/docs/sf/data_model.md

 - Delete - delete a table or reference from the diagram and/or model.
 With delete table, the table is not deleted but only removed from the data model.
 With delete reference, there is a choice between removing the reference just from the diagram or also from the model.

-Adding new domains, tables and views is available in the tabs behind the subject field but can also be easily done via the buttons in the diagram.
+Adding new tables, views and snapshots can be done using the tab *Tables* next to *Design* but can also be accessed easily via the buttons in the diagram.

 ![](../assets/sf/image84.png)